Ph.D., University of Denver Graduate School of Social Work

 - Human-Centered Design

-Stephanie was recently awarded several competitive, externally-funded grants (e.g., SSHRC, CIHR) to investigate ways by which prevention science, policy, technology, and human-centered design may work in tandem to facilitate marginalized youths’ opportunities to make self-determined, safe, and medically accurate decisions regarding their health and wellness.
+Stephanie was recently awarded several competitive, externally-funded grants (e.g., SSHRC, CIHR) to facilitate marginalized youths’ opportunities to make self-determined, safe, and medically accurate decisions regarding their health and wellness.
 Her research contributions have also been recognized through awards received at academic conferences, including the North American Forum on Family Planning and the American Public Health Association Annual Meeting.
-Stephanie is Cross-Appointed Affiliated Faculty with the Munk School of Global Affairs and Public Policy, University of Toronto, and is an Instructor with the University of Toronto Centre for Critical Qualitative Health.
+Stephanie co-founded and co-directs the Youth Wellness Lab at the University of Toronto.
+She is also Cross-Appointed Affiliated Faculty with the Munk School of Global Affairs and Public Policy, University of Toronto, the University of Toronto School of Cities, and is an Instructor with the University of Toronto Centre for Critical Qualitative Health.